dehwyy/shakai/README.md

 - 26.12.2022(UTC: 10:00) - made login and registration forms, update tests from _.test.jsx to _.test.tsx, profile menu depends on accessToken(soon) in localStorage
 - 27.12.2022(UTC: 0:00) - set up prettier and very basics of eslint
 - 27.12.2022(UTC: 9:00) - configured eslint and prettier
-- 28.12.2022(UTC: 6:25) - setup redux, axios instance, made connection with backend and frontend, refactor backend logic, made new schemes in db
+- 28.12.2022(UTC: 6:25) - setup redux, axios , made connection with backend and frontend, refactor backend logic, made new schemes in db
   - yesterday I was struggling with vite and babel; Idk why, but they just don't want to work together: Vite can do everything by himself and babel can do everything by himself, but not both💀💀; After 5 hours I gave up, but I'll be back 😎(maybe just going to setup esbuild or webpack, time will tell); Also, I sometimes hate prettier cuz of its strange line breaking, like I've 2 arg in func and their summary length is 10, and prettier just leave each arg on new line, thus code becomes unreadable😐
 - 29.12.2022(UTC: ~20:00) - started refactoring login and registration form cuz it was hell
 - 30.12.2022(UTC: ~0:00) - refactored registration & login